kuertee/x4-mod-ui-extensions/kuertee-ui-extensions-readme.txt

 History
 =======
+v7.1.09, 10 Oct 2024:
+-New callbacks: to support updates to some mods (e.g. Mycu's Equipment Tooltip, etc.).

 v7.1.07, 17 Sep 2024:
 -New callbacks in the Station Overview menu (for an update for the Trade Analytics mod) and in the Encyclopedia menu (for a feature in the StarWars Interworlds mod).